mohammad-rowshan/closed-form-weight-enumeration-of-polar-codes/README.md

 ---
 This script showcases the results in the paper below:

-M. Rowshan, V-F Dragoi, and J. Yuan, “On the Closed-form Weight Enumeration of Polar Codes: 1.5d-weight Codewords”, preprint, 2023. arXiv:2305.02921
+M. Rowshan, V.F.
+Dragoi, and J. Yuan, “On the Closed-form Weight Enumeration of Polar Codes: 1.5d-weight Codewords”, preprint, 2023. arXiv:2305.02921

 Please report any bugs to mrowshan at ieee dot org